supermarsx/openai-codex-userscript/readme.md

 ## Dark mode styling

-A lightweight stylesheet (`shadcn.css`) controls the look of the dropdown.
-Theme variables for light and dark mode are injected so the interface adapts to your system preference.
-The stylesheet is loaded with `crossOrigin="anonymous"` and its `error` event acts as a basic integrity check; if loading fails a minimal fallback style defined in the script is used instead.
+Theme variables for light and dark mode are injected from Codex's own CSS so the interface adapts to your system preference.
+A minimal fallback style keeps the dropdown readable.
 The script locates the ChatGPT prompt input using a set of fallback selectors:
 1. `#prompt-textarea`
 2. `[data-testid="prompt-textarea"]`